 What is the difference between a virtual CFO and an outsourced CFO?
 These have become widely used terms to describe the concept of having access to the skills of a highly experienced CFO for a fraction of the cost of hiring a full-time CFO.

-From my experience the services of Virtual CFOs fall into 2 distinct categories:
+From my experience, the services of virtual CFOs fall into 2 distinct categories:

 So if we look at how that transitions from a small business to a large business, this is what usually happens.
 The small business engages an accounting firm when they commence.
-As a result of their trusted relationship and experience working with small businesses, the external accountant extends their services to include providing monthly financial reports and a monthly meeting to discuss and strategise.
+As a result of their trusted relationship and experience working with small businesses, the external accountant extends their services to include providing monthly financial reports and a monthly meeting to discuss and strategize.
 This service extension could be termed Virtual CFO services.

 ABOUT BRIAN DOUGHTY

 Brian Doughty is the founder of the outsourced CFO which is a part-time CFO Service for small to medium-sized businesses.
 Brian’s experience in large corporate and small businesses is unique.
 It has enabled him to develop a simple to understand set of tools that will help business owners engage staff, monitor performance and achieve their goals.